 About Bill Adams

 Bill Adams is the founder and chief editor of UrbDeZine.
 He is also a partner in the San Diego law firm of Norton, Moore, & Adams, LLP.
 He has been involved with land use and urban renewal for nearly 25 years, both as a professional and as a personal passion.
-He currently sits on the Boards of San Diego Historic Streetcars, The San Diego Architectural Foundation, The Food and Beverage Association of San Diego County, and The Gaslamp Quarter Association Land Use Planning Committee.
+He currently sits on the Boards of San Diego Historic Streetcars, The San Diego Architectural Foundation, and the The Food and Beverage Association of San Diego County.